jayman1466/BridgeEvaluator/README.md

 __core__: Core sequence being used

-__perfect_match_targets__: Number of perfect matches of the Target Sequence present in the provided recipient genome.
+__perfect_match_targets__: Number of perfect matches of the Target Sequence to the provided recipient genome.
 Note, only the first X bp specified by the kmer attribute (default = 11) is used for matching.

-__levenshtein_distance_1_targets__: Number of matches of the Target Sequence present in the provided recipient genome with a Levenshtein distance of 1.
+__levenshtein_distance_1_targets__: Number of matches of the Target Sequence to the provided recipient genome with a Levenshtein distance of 1.
 Note, only the first X bp specified by the kmer attribute (default = 11) is used for matching.
 Indels are scored as a distance of 2.
 SNPs are scored as a distance of 1.

-__levenshtein_distance_2_targets__: Number of matches of the Target Sequence present in the provided recipient genome with a Levenshtein distance of 2.
+__levenshtein_distance_2_targets__: Number of matches of the Target Sequence to the provided recipient genome with a Levenshtein distance of 2.
 Note, only the first X bp specified by the kmer attribute (default = 11) is used for matching.
 Indels are scored as a distance of 2.
 SNPs are scored as a distance of 1.

 __bridge_sequence__: Full sequence of the bridgeRNA